arnieSkyNet/Check-Internet-sites-up/README.md

 make
 mv chkinetup ~/sbin/
 ```
+if you use ~/sbin as your location for your scripts and programs
 Ensure `~/sbin` is in your PATH if you want to run it from anywhere:
 ```bash
 export PATH="$HOME/sbin:$PATH"